Skip to main content

 The key is displayed on the Authorized keys tab.

-3. From the service account page, copy and save the account ID and the authorized key ID.
-You need them for the JSON Web Token.
+3. Copy and save the account ID and the authorized key ID.
+You need them for the JWT.

-1. Install jwt-cli, the CLI for the JSON Web Token management.
+1. Install jwt-cli, the CLI for JWT management.

 jwt encode \